Boisier/HUB/README.md

 * `data-stationid` : The ID of the station (*station_id*)

 If your station is made of multiple SVG elements, just assign them all the `data-stationid` attribute.
-The elements who form the clickable part of the station icon must have the class **.stationBtn**.
-HUB use it to assign the eventListeners.
+The elements who form the clickable part of the station icon must all have the `data-stationid` attribute, HUB use it to assign the eventListeners.

-**Reserved CSS class** : The CSS class **selectedPath** is used by HUB to highlight the route found.
+**Reserved CSS class** : The CSS class **.selectedPath** is used by HUB to highlight the route found.
 You can't use selectedPath as one of your own CSS classes, but you can style it in your *master.css*.

-If you want to print SVG elements related to the links, but who don't need to use **selectedPath** class, just ommit the data- attributes, without them, HUB will just ignore the elements.
+Feel free to stylize the **.selectedPath** in your CSS.

 ## Interactions

 You don't need to assign `onclick` attributes to your SVG elements.
 HUB will link the eventListeners itself.
-Just be sure to use the specified `data-` attributes and CSS classes.
+Just be sure to use the specified `data-` attributes.